Hyena-Bot/Hyena/README.md

   <br/><br/>
 - Then Donut or Div will merge the pull request after reviewing

-### ‚ûú How to add your forked repository to the #github channel of Hyena's server
+### ➜ How to add your forked repository to the #github channel of Hyena's server

 - Step 1: Go to your repository
 - Step 2: Click on `Settings` -> `Webhooks` -> `Add webhook`